statpark/MR-MDR/README.md

   * K         ---- K-way interactions, default 2
   * cv        ---- k-fold cross validation; default 10
   * nperm     ---- permutation times for calculating p-value for the best model (0 if pvalue if not needed; default)
-  * test.type ---- test statistics, could be 'ht2' or 't', corresponding to hotelling t2 test and t test; default 'ht2'
+  * test.type ---- test statistics, could be 'mvr', corresponding to spatial rank sum statistics; default 'mvr'
   * sele.type ---- the way to tune the best model, 'cvc' or 'score'; default 'cvc'
   * covrt     ---- the covariate matrix; default NULL (no covariates)
   * trim      ---- If TRUE, remove samples in noise cluster; default TRUE